syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/Getting-Started.md

 ## Adding data as a String

-With the help of  Xamarin forms `System.Collections.Generic` we can add string data as `ItemsSource` to SfSegmentedControl.
+With the help of  Xamarin.Forms `System.Collections.Generic` we can add string data as `ItemsSource` to SfSegmentedControl.

 {% highlight c# %}